 There will be plenty of other pets to make friends with at the show, but even if your pet is friendly it’s important to bear in mind that other pets, especially if they are different species, may be more nervous or wary when approached by a stranger (pet or human).
 Always check with the owner of the other pet before allowing yours to interact.

-If you have a dog, it’s probably best to keep it from interacting with a cat or a small pet, and vice versa.
-We don’t want anyone to be made into an accidental snack, and even if your dog or cat is friendly it could be very stressful to the smaller pets which act as prey.
-Respect any areas where a certain type of pet aren’t allowed – this is for the safety and comfort of other types of pet.
-There will be marshals who can keep an eye on your pet if you do want to explore these areas.
+If you have a dog, do not allow them to interact with cats or other small pets at the show.
+Dogs are predators and we don’t want anyone to be made into an accidental snack.
+Even if your dog or cat is friendly it can be stressful to the smaller prey species pets so respect any areas where a certain type of pet aren’t allowed – this is for the safety and comfort of other types of pet.
+There will be marshals who can keep an eye on your pet for you if you do want to explore these areas.

 If you are concerned your pet is nervous or may react badly to being approached then don’t worry about asking other owners to make sure their pets steer clear.
 You can also get a collar, lead or tabard that explains that your dog is nervous, or use a ribbon or notice on your carrier or harness for other pets, so other owners know to stay at a polite distance.
 If you know your pet will find the busy environment of the event super-stressful, it may be better to arrange for them to stay at home with a pet sitter while you soak up the atmosphere – they’ll get half the story in scents when you get back anyway.

 Make sure your dog has a secure collar with an ID tag and a strong lead.
 Dogs can easily pull out of loose-fitting collars; make sure they are secure so there are no escapes!
 Some dogs and other pets might prefer a harness.